sotrh/learn-wgpu/docs/beginner/tutorial5-textures/README.md

 }
 ```

-1. We're using the [anyhow](https://docs.rs/anyhow/) crate to simplify error handling.
-2. We're returning a `CommandBuffer` with our texture.
-This means we could load multiple textures at the same time, and then submit all there command buffers at once.
+Note that we're returning a `CommandBuffer` with our texture.
+This means we can load multiple textures at the same time, and then submit all their command buffers at once.

 We need to import `texture.rs` as a module, so somewhere at the top of `main.rs` add the following.